close

 Getting Rid of Mould

-If your home is suffering from mould as a result of condensation dampness, it is important to understand that bleach and household products are not effective mould removal treatments.
+If your home is suffering from mould as a result of condensation dampness, it is important to understand that while bleach or other household products can clean mould away, it is not a permanent treatment.

-Many also look to homemade solutions that are more natural cleaners such as vinegar or bicarbonate of soda.
+While a variety of different houshold solutions are recommended for removing mould including vinegar and bicarbonate of soda they will not kill off the underlying chemical and are not as effective at cleaning away stains on your walls as bleach or mould remover.
 You can read more about these organic cleaners in our article - How To Remove Black Mould: Do Those Old Wives' Tales Really Work?

 However again those methods still don't tackle the cause of the mould and the source of the moisture and therefore are not a long-term solution to your mould or mildew problems.
 Mould doesn't just appear on the surface it goes deep into your internal walls and once you have sprayed or soaked the mould in bleach the mould continues to spread within the brickwork.